 ⭐ Supported deep squat: Deep squats can be supported by placing a yoga block under the bum OR a rolled up yoga mat under the heals OR using something like a TRX or a doorknob to provide counterbalance.
 Whichever modification you choose, make sure you can maintain your back in a neutral, untucked position.
 If you can’t keep your pelvis untucked or if you can’t relax in this position, skip it!

-4. Release the muscles that pull the pelvis into a tucked position, which may promote the pelvic floor to rest in a contracted position.
-Two great options:
+4. Release the muscles that pull the pelvis into a tucked position (tucked pelvis –> tight pelvic floor).

 ⭐ Calf Stretch with a half-dome